millionhz/network-security-notes/content/docs/1-web-attacks-defenses/client-side/xss.md

 ## Defenses against XSS

+{{< hint info >}}
+Whitelisting approaches are preferred over blacklisting approaches.
+{{< /hint >}}

 ### Input validation - *whitelisting*

-Sanitize all user input, headers, cookies, query strings and form fields against a rigorous specification of allowed characters.
+**Sanitize** all user input, headers, cookies, query strings and form fields against a rigorous specification of allowed characters.

+This can include checks to ensure that special characters, such as `<` and `>`, are properly encoded or removed to prevent them from being interpreted as HTML or JavaScript code.
+I

 ### Output encoding - *blacklisting*

-Encode all output that is based on user input, so that any special characters (script tags) are rendered harmless.
+**Encode** all output that is based on user input, so that any special characters (script tags) are rendered harmless.

-### Regular security testing

-Regularly test your website for XSS vulnerabilities using tools like OWASP ZAP or Burp Suite.